On this page:

 The Dr. Oz ABC TV interview starts after a 30 sec commercial.
 The section on T'ai Chi starts at around 2:07.

 Based on the work of Professor Cheng Man-Ch'ing, these simple movements, taken from the Tai Chi form, promote healthy energy flow, relaxed breathing, and stress reduction.
+To learn our basic Qi Gong practice, please sign up for the "Introductory Course" listed elsewhere on this page.

 Evening courses listed on this page are usually held in Ripley-Grier Studios, 520 8th Avenue, on the 16th floor, between 36th and 37th Streets, unless otherwise specified.